techyyash/unbundl/Task_Given.md

 Web Development -Assignment

-Task 1: Create a Product Carousel for Featured Products
+<p>Task 1: Create a Product Carousel for Featured Products
 Objective: Develop a responsive and product carousel to showcase featured products.
 The carousel should automatically rotate through the featured products and allow for manual navigation as well.